 Peer review in all its form plays an important role in ensuring the integrity of the scholarly record.
 Journal of Positive Psychology and Wellbeing follows a blind peer-reviewing procedure.
 Blind review is a method used to make sure scientific publications are produced with the highest quality.

 Authors are therefore requested to submit:

-- A separate title page, containing title, all author names, affiliations, and the contact information of the corresponding author.
-Any acknowledgements, disclosures, or funding information should also be included on this page.
+A separate title page, containing the title, all author names, affiliations, and the contact information of the corresponding author.
+Any acknowledgments, disclosures, or funding information should also be included on this page.

-- Based on the review done by the reviewers, editor reports the author(s) in two weeks at the latest along with the suggestions and commends made by the reviewers.
-In this process the research that are not accepted for publication are returned without request for plagiarism detection. .
+Based on the review done by the reviewers, the editor reports the author(s) in two weeks at the latest along with the suggestions and comments made by the reviewers.
+In this process, the research that is not accepted for publication is returned without the request for plagiarism detection.
 Please check the relevant section in this Guide for Authors for more details.